pauldotknopf/pauldotknopf.github.io/posts/2018-10-13-comments-for-static-sites-using-github-issues.md

 I can then render the content how I want (in Razor, see [here](https://github.com/pauldotknopf/pauldotknopf.github.io/blob/b5d615711a14f69c09f098f4a2373cecc2f4cf6f/generator/src/Blog/Resources/Views/Blog/Post.cshtml#L18)).

 A few drawbacks:
 * No ability to comment directly from the blog post.
-I don't really mind this, since I don't like asking users for OAuth permissions anyway.
+I don't really mind this since I don't like asking users for OAuth permissions anyway.
 Instead, I guide them directly to GitHub for the comments.
 * Out-of-date data.
 Since we render the comments on the server side, we wouldn't capture any new comments or new edits immediately.
 I use a cron-job in Travis CI to rebuild my site every 24-hours to help alleviate this issue.
 I wish there was some (easy) way to trigger a Travis CI build each time a comment is posted or updated on a GitHub Issue.

 There is no harm in switching to Utterances in the future.
-It is a lot easier to implement, but I'm more partial too having smaller dependencies and fewer external services.
+It is a lot easier to implement, but I'm more partial to having smaller dependencies and fewer external services.

 You can play around with [this](2018-10-10-test-github-comments.md) blog post.

-In the end though, my blog doesn't get much traffic.
+In the end, my blog doesn't get much traffic.
 Who cares? :-)

 Titty sprinkles.